quiverjs/doc-old/core/08-component.md

 ]
 ```

-Notice that the component definitions can also be defined in different source files.
+Note that the component definitions can also be defined in different source files.
 There is no need for the source files to include the dependency source files because dependencies are referenced by name in the form of string.
 The Quiver component system will automatically manage the dependencies and apply dependency with the instantiated components.

 Middleware dependencies can also be applied to middleware.
 That really mean that the given middleware require other specified middlewares to be applied before itself.
 This could lead to an issue which a middleware is repeated inside nested middleware dependencies.
 In this case `quiver-component` by default would apply the middleware only once when it is found the first time at the outermost layer.